 - Noticing that a person exhibits withdrawal symptoms if they stop drinking.
 This can be difficult, as you won’t necessarily know when they stopped drinking, however, if you are aware of the symptoms, you can be on guard to observe them if and when they happen.

-- Always having an excuse on the ready—a person may be chronically late or absent, disorganized or irritable, and attribute it to something else.
+- Always have an excuse on the ready—a person may be chronically late or absent, disorganized or irritable, and attribute it to something else.

 - Being sick—a person may be sick, either from a hangover or withdrawals, and try to pin it on another illness.